camel-tooling/vscode-camelk/README.md

 * An instance of Apache Camel K running on a Kubernetes or an OpenShift cluster that is  accessible from your system on your network.
 You must also have Minikube (or the Kubernetes CLI) installed.
 See the Apache Camel K installation page for details: (https://camel.apache.org/camel-k/latest/installation/installation.html).
 * Microsoft VS Code installed.
 You can get the most recent version from (https://code.visualstudio.com/) for your chosen operating system.
 * To benefit from Java Language completion on standalone files, [VS Code Language support for java](https://marketplace.visualstudio.com/items?itemName=redhat.java) needs to be installed.
+* To benefit from Java debug on standalone files, [VS Code Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) needs to be installed.

 ## Installing the extension